Haidermb/Sentiment-Analysis-from-100-Websites/README.md

 # NLP_webscraping
-1. Extracting Articles from given urls in input.xlsx
+1. Extracting Articles from given urls present in input.xlsx
-2. Cleaning Articles and removing StopWords using given StopWord Folder
+2. Cleaning Articles and removing StopWords that are provided in the StopWord Folder
 3. Calculating Various Scores for each Articles
 4. Exporting Final Scores to output.xlsx